§Hello World Tutorial

 - Direct support of common web development tasks and hot reloading saves precious development time.

-- A large active community that promotes knowledge sharing.
+- A large active community promotes knowledge sharing.

-- Use of Twirl templates to render pages.
+- Twirl templates render pages.
 The Twirl template language is:

 - Easy to learn